Niamh Reid Burke

-Niamh Reid Burke (born 6 August 1991) is an Irish association footballer who plays as a goalkeeper for Women's National League (WNL) team Peamount United.
+Niamh Reid Burke (born 6 August 1991) is an Irish former association footballer who played as a goalkeeper for Women's National League (WNL) team Peamount United.
 She made five appearances for the senior Republic of Ireland national team, from her debut in 2014 until her retirement from international football in 2021.

 Club career

 Reid Burke was playing for Raheny United when the Women's National League (WNL) was formed in 2011 and represented the club in the competition's first season.
 Over the next three seasons, she won two league titles and three consecutive FAI Women's Cups with "The Pandas."
 She also represented the club in the UEFA Women's Champions League.

 For the 2015–16 season, Reid Burke remained with the club in their new guise as Shelbourne Ladies.
 She switched to Dublin rivals Peamount United ahead of the 2018 Women's National League season.
 She was part of the team as "The Peas" secured the 2019 Women's National League title.

 Reid Burke helped Peamount United secure a League and Cup "double" in their 2020 campaign.
 She also played well in Peamount's November 2020 UEFA Women's Champions League fixture with Scottish Women's Premier League club Glasgow City, which was lost on penalties after a 0–0 draw.
 During the season Reid Burke had rejected several transfer offers from professional clubs outside Ireland, because the salaries on offer were too low.